 The Equipment List¶

 - Bixler 1.1 ARF (HobbyKing)

 - Motor (HobbyKing) or other 2216 size 800-1000KV motor

 - Motor mount (HobbyKing) - (for spinning bigger props)

-- If you power the servos separately from the motor, there is less chance of either one shutting down due to over-current draw.
+- If you power the servos separately from the BEC built into the ESC, there is less chance of either one shutting down due to over-current draw.

 - But you also add a second electronic device that can fail.